 In a blog post, Google Cloud product manager Indranil Chakraborty explains the ongoing development of a partner ecosystem around IoT Core.
 “We continue to work with our partners to offer devices and kits that work seamlessly with Cloud IoT Core.
 You can now procure kits from our partners and start building IoT solution relevant to your business case."

-One early customer of IoT Core is Smart Parking, a company which designs smart software for car parks to manage their operations better.
+One early customer of IoT Core is Smart Parking, a New Zealand-based company which designs smart software for car parks to manage their operations better.

 John Heard, group CTO at Smart Parking Limited said: “Our devices are heavily used and constantly send us a huge volume of data.
 By connecting these devices to Cloud IoT Core, we have a secure and reliable way to not only ingest that data but then also use it to gain valuable insights.